efahssi/website/src/content/projects/rapid-response-discussion-board/index.md

 The request came directly from executive leadership and member feedback: CEOs were facing unprecedented tariff uncertainty and wanted to discuss implications with peers outside their immediate peer groups.
 The organization needed to respond quickly to provide value during a critical moment.

 Leadership initially wanted an even faster turnaround, but I established a 5-week timeline that balanced speed with quality.
-The challenge was building something members would actually use—not just shipping quickly for optics.
+The challenge was building something members would actually use— not just shipping quickly for optics.

 ## 📋 Approach